marcelxv/marcelxv/README.md

-### "Oi" there 👋
+### "Hello" there 👋
-From "IT Boy" 👦🏻 in my teen ages to my actual role at IT consultant and developer of Software and Front End Interfaces, I always persue this simple desire: helping people to create better digital experiences. 🤝
+From being an "IT Boy" 👦🏻 during my teenage years to my current role as an IT consultant and software and front-end interface developer, I have always pursued a simple goal: to help people create better digital experiences. 🤝

-In Brazil I research and apply technologies for over 10 years for the sake of growing, rethinking, and organizing processes simple for dozens of companies.
+For over a decade, I have been researching and applying technology in Brazil to streamline processes for dozens of companies.

-Graduated in journalism and web development, I also teach and learn: design, digital marketing, business plan and artificial intelligence.
-I currently live in Brazil.
-I'm vegan.
+With a background in journalism and web development, I also enjoy teaching and learning about design, digital marketing, business planning, and artificial intelligence.
+Currently based in Brazil, I am also a vegan.

-### 👽 Specialties:
+👽 Specialties:
-· Software and App Planning
+• Software and app planning
-· Digital Business Planning
+• Digital business planning
-· Web Design (Figma Nerd) and UI
-· UX (user flows, SEO, Balsamiq Mockups)
+• Web design (Figma nerd) and UI/UX (user flows, SEO, Balsamiq mockups)
-· HTML5
-· CSS3
+• HTML5, CSS3
-· Wordpress – Theme Developer
+• Wordpress theme development
-· Woocommerce
+• Woocommerce
-· Javascript (for Front End)
+• Javascript (for front-end)
-· NoCode Tools (how to make Companies outsourcing and expend less by not reivinent the wheel?)
+• NoCode tools (how to help companies save time and money by not reinventing the wheel?)

 ##